YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTRUNCFAIL
 ------------------

-MUTRUNCFAIL, Truncate failed after reorg
+MUTRUNCFAIL, Truncate failed after reorg.
+Failure code: xxxx.

 MUPIP Error: This indicates that REORG encountered an unexpected error.
 Truncate may be partially complete.